Res Musica

 The editors will translate an entire issue into the appropriate language if the selection of articles forms a thematically homogeneous whole which is felt to address a specific circle of potential readers (e.g. Estonian readers interested in history and culture outside musicology, or international scholars in a specific field such as the contemporary analysis of music).

-After the publication of every next yearbook, all articles from the previous Res Musica issue will be published on website.
+This journal provides immediate open access to its content.
+It is published under CC BY-NC-ND 3.0 licence.
 Nevertheless, you are welcome to contact us → in order to purchase any of the yearbooks as a paper based edition.